 The Limits of Classroom Monitoring Tools

 Monitoring tools help with structure, but they do not solve all the problems.
-Some of these limitations are easy to overlook.
 Many tools:

-• Focus on behavior, not understanding: A student can stay on the assigned task and still not understand the materials.
-Monitoring shows activity, but it does not show comprehension.
+- Focus on behaviour, not understanding: A student can stay on the assigned task and still not understand the materials.

 This is why monitoring tools need to be paired with other forms of support.